 Yes - as below and time limits are strictly enforced.

-You will be disqualified if you fail to complete a stage within the designated time.
+You will be disqualified if you fail to complete a stage or arrive at a checkpoint within the designated time.

 What type of terrain is the route run on?